Rachid Baba Ahmed: Career

 Rachid Baba produced an album titled Rai Rebels, among many other acclaimed titles released in the United States and elsewhere.
 He was quoted as saying, with regards to censoring the lyrics to the songs on the albums in order to make them appropriate for observant Islamic audiences, "In the beginning, I let [a] cheb sing the words as he wanted.
 Now I pay attention.
 When he sings a vulgarity, I say stop.
 If he doesn’t obey, I cut it during the mixing."
 Baba helped many young and upcoming artists, including Chaba Fadela and Cheb Sahraoui.
 Ahmed’s modern 24-track studio in Tlemcen produced Algerian pop-raï.

 Death

-During the Algerian Civil War, he was murdered by Khawarij on February 15, 1995, outside of his record store in Oran, Algeria.
-He had been a long-standing target for the Khariji movements because of his involvement in the production of songs with themes of romance and everyday living.
+During the Algerian Civil War, he was murdered by Islamic fundamentalists on February 15, 1995, outside of his record store in Oran, Algeria.
+He had been a long-standing target for the Islamic movements because of his involvement in the production of songs with themes of romance and everyday living.